String

 Common Operations

 UTF8 String provides a number of methods to work with strings.
 The most common operations on strings are: concatenation, slicing, and getting the length.
-Additionally, for custom string operations, the bytes()
+Additionally, for custom string operations, the bytes() method can be used to get the underlying byte vector.

 Safe UTF-8 Operations

-method may abort if the bytes passed into it are not valid UTF-8.
-If you are not sure that the bytes you are passing are valid, you should use the try_utf8
+The default utf8 method may abort if the bytes passed into it are not valid UTF-8.
+If you are not sure that the bytes you are passing are valid, you should use the try_utf8 method instead.
+It returns an Option<String>, which contains no value if the bytes are not valid UTF-8, and a string otherwise.

 Hint: the name that starts with

-if the operation fails.
+try_*indicates that the function returns an Option with the expected result ornoneif the operation fails.
 It is a common naming convention borrowed from Rust.

 UTF-8 Limitations

-module does not provide a way to access individual characters in a string.
+The string module does not provide a way to access individual characters in a string.
 This is because UTF-8 is a variable-length encoding, and the length of a character can be anywhere from 1 to 4 bytes.
-Similarly, the length()
+Similarly, the length() method returns the number of bytes in the string, not the number of characters.

-check character boundaries and will abort when the index is in the middle of a character.
+However, methods like sub_string and insert check character boundaries and will abort when the index is in the middle of a character.